 ** NCGS § 50B-4(a)

 To modify or change your order, go back to the court where you got it and file a petition with the clerk.
 You can then ask the judge to extend/renew your order for up to two years at a time with the exception of custody provisions which can only last for up to one year.*

-If you move within North Carolina or to any other state in the US, your order will still be valid and good.
+If you move within North Carolina or to any other state in the U.S., your order will still be valid and good.

-If you are moving to a new state, you may also call the National Center on Full Faith and Credit (1-800-903-0111) for information on enforcing your order there.
+To read more about how to get your protective order enforced in another state, please see our Moving to Another State with a Protective Order page.
+If you are moving to a new state, you may also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111 x 2) for information on enforcing your order.